 Take the example of condition monitoring – using sensors to constantly check on the status of components inside machines.
 By giving advanced warning of failure, it’s a data-driven way to achieve proactive Maintenance, Repair & Operations (MRO) management.

-My colleague Richard Jeffers, RS Components Technical Director, puts it like this: “Condition monitoring is a perfect example of gathering data and putting it to work.”
+My colleague Richard Jeffers, RS Components Director for Industrial Solutions, puts it like this: “Condition monitoring is a perfect example of gathering data and putting it to work.”

 Be proactive with the IIoT

 Similarly, analysing all the other MRO data within an organisation can help build proactive strategies and take the emphasis off a solidly reactive response to MRO needs.